Financial aid loans

-Federal loans are borrowed funds that you must repay with interest.
+Federal student loans are borrowed funds that you must repay with interest.
 A federal student loan allows students and their parents to borrow money to help pay for college through loan programs supported by the federal government.
 They have low interest rates and offer flexible repayment terms, benefits, and options.
 To qualify for student loans, students must be eligible to complete a FAFSA.
 ORSAA students are not eligible for loans.

 Steps for Direct Loan borrowers:

 If you are a first-time borrower, you must complete these steps before receiving your Direct Loan:

 - Complete entrance counseling.
 Sign in to the Federal Student Aid site and click Complete Entrance Counseling.

 - Under Counseling Type, choose to complete entrance counseling as an undergraduate student.